Saluzzo railway station

 Saluzzo railway station (Italian: Stazione di Saluzzo) is the principal station serving the town of Saluzzo in the Piedmont Region.
-The station is located on the Savigliano-Saluzzo-Cuneo railway line, operating since 1893 (replacing an older station built in 1857) but has suspended services on two occasions: on June 2012 (until January 2019) and March 2020 (until January 2025).
+The station is located on the Savigliano-Saluzzo-Cuneo railway line, operating since 1893 (replacing an older station built in 1857) but has suspended services on two occasions: in June 2012 (until January 2019) and March 2020 (until January 2025).
 It has since reopened for passenger services from January 27, 2025.

 History

 The first railway station serving Saluzzo was a different building, established on January 1, 1857.
 In 1859 the Italian state took over the operation of the aforementioned line and station, later entrusting it to the SFAI (Italian: Società per le strade ferrate dell'Alta Italia).